Sass de Ciampac Normal route

 Fine and popular panoramic balcony on the Sella group and the Odle plateau reachable through marked paths and without mountaineering difficulties

-Start the hike on Passo Gardena, taking a wide mule track just below the pass on the Badia side.
+Start the hike on Passo Gardena 2121 m, taking a wide mule track just below the pass on the Val Badia side.
 The mule track quickly leads to the Rifugio Jimmy (former hut Ütia Clark) 2222 m.
 Here leave the mule track and take the path n.
-2 which allows us to gain altitude quite quickly, while the view widens more and more both on the Sella group right in front and in the direction of the Sassolungo.
+2 which allows us to gain quickly altitude, while the view widens more and more both on the Sella group right in front and in the direction of the Sassolungo.
 Thus we reach a very characteristic point with a series of strange rocky pinnacles of the most disparate shapes.

 Descent: reversing the same itinerary